Classiebawn Castle, Sligo

 Castle Island in the middle of Lough Key is a most romantic sight.
 There is reference to Castle Island in the annals of Lough Ce as early as 1184.
 During this time the park was called Moylurg and the Kings of Moylurg were the McDermotts, their official residence was on The Rock, now called Castle Island.
 As space was limited on this small island they had another residence on the mainland where the Moylurg Tower stands today.

-You’ll enjoy the amenities at Lough Key Forest & Activity Park including woodland walks and trails as well as a Tree Canopy Walk high above the trees, an Adventure Playground, kids jeep Woodland Safari and more.
+You’ll enjoy the amenities at Lough Key Forest & Activity Park, including woodland walks and trails, Tree Canopy Walk high above the trees, Boda Borg, an Adventure Playground, and more.

 Clough Oughter Castle, Cavan